 - 1. Growth (Revenue and Profit);

-- 2. Diversification: and
+- 2. Diversification; and

 - 3. Corporate Longevity.

-These three strategic components are prioritized in any investment and capital allocation decisions made by the Company, including any decision to return capital to shareholders.
+These three strategic components are prioritized in any investment and capital allocation decisions made by the Company, including any decision to return capital to shareholders through the payment of dividends or through share buybacks.